Join Our Team

 Heart – We provide services with care, considering the needs of the whole family as we walk alongside

-• Provide a fun, positive environment that encourages connection with a child to facilitate their success.
+• Provide a fun, positive environment that builds connection and encourages the child’s success.

 • Adhere to all of Step by Step’s policies and procedures.

-• High school diploma, additional education in related field considered preferred.
+• High school diploma, additional education in related field is preferred.

-• Able to lift 40lbs, keep up with active work on their feet for the entire shift.
+• Able to lift 40lbs and keep up with active work on your feet.

 • Must be able to work at a child’s level - i.e., able to be down on the floor to play.